cheeriojs/cheerio/Readme.md

 Cheerio works with a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly efficient.
 Preliminary end-to-end benchmarks suggest that cheerio is about 8x faster than JSDOM.

 __&#10049; Insanely flexible:__
-Cheerio wraps around tautologies forgiving htmlparser.
-Cheerio can parse nearly any page or chunk of html.
+Cheerio wraps around @tautologistics forgiving htmlparser.
+Cheerio can parse nearly any page or chunk of html or xml.

 ## What about JSDOM?
 I wrote cheerio because I found myself increasingly frustrated with JSDOM.
 For me, there were three main sticking points that I kept running into again and again: